Upgrade overview

 The Project Quay Operator should be upgraded using the Operator Lifecycle Manager (OLM) as described in the section "Upgrading Quay using the Quay Operator".

-Upgrading the Quay Operator Overview
+Upgrading the Project Quay Operator Overview

-The Quay Operator follows a synchronized versioning scheme, which means that each version of the Operator is tied to the version of Quay and the components that it manages.
+The Project Quay Operator follows a synchronized versioning scheme, which means that each version of the Operator is tied to the version of Project Quay and the components that it manages.
 There is no field on the QuayRegistry

-custom resource which sets the version of Quay to deploy; the Operator only knows how to deploy a single version of all components.
-This scheme was chosen to ensure that all components work well together and to reduce the complexity of the Operator needing to know how to manage the lifecycles of many different versions of Quay on Kubernetes.
+; the Operator can only deploy a single version of all components.
+This scheme was chosen to ensure that all components work well together and to reduce the complexity of the Operator needing to know how to manage the lifecycles of many different versions of Project Quay on Kubernetes.

 Operator Lifecycle Manager

-The Quay Operator should be installed and upgraded using the Operator Lifecycle Manager (OLM).
+The Project Quay Operator should be installed and upgraded using the Operator Lifecycle Manager (OLM).
 When creating a Subscription

 with the default approvalStrategy: Automatic